 speaker

 Analyst, Water Tower Research

 We're basically a month into a lower oil price.
-So your comments around the lag in activity is your customers try to figure out their businesses.
-Can you share any recent conversations with customers about longer lead time items?
+So your comments around the lag in activity is because your customers try to figure out their businesses.
+Can you share any color on recent conversations with customers about longer lead time items and how they're thinking about that?

+speaker